GoogleCloudDataproc/initialization-actions/hbase/README.md

 - This initialization works with all cluster configuration on dataproc version 1.3 and 1.2, but it is intended to be used in the HA mode.
 - In HA clusters, HBase is using Zookeeper that is pre-installed on master nodes.
-- In standard clusters, it is required to install and configure Zookeeper on three required nodes which could be done with zookeeper init action.
+- In standard and single node clusters, it is required to install and configure Zookeeper which could be done with zookeeper init action.
 You can pass additional init action when creating HBase standard cluster:
     ```bash
     --initialization-actions gs://dataproc-initialization-actions/zookeeper/zookeeper.sh,gs://dataproc-initialization-actions/hbase/hbase.sh
     ```
-- In single node clusters Zookeeper is installed by HBase init action.